New Alliance Records

 New Alliance Records was an independent record label founded by American musicians D. Boon and Mike Watt (of The Minutemen) and longtime friend and associate Martin Tamburovich.
-They were inspired by the example of their friends in southern California band Black Flag who had earlier formed SST Records.
+They were inspired by the example of their friends in southern California, Black Flag, who had earlier formed SST Records.
 The existence of SST led Watt to understand, according to a 1987 interview he gave to Musician magazine, how easy it was to get a record made: "All you had to do was pay the record plant man."